jo3-l/notes/history/civil-rights-in-us/sit-ins.md

 - Sit-ins led African Americans to realize that they could change their communities with coordinated action
 - Marked the first major effort by local Blacks in civil rights activism
 - Informed future forms of protests like [[freedom-riders | Freedom Rides]]
+- Led to creation of Student Nonviolent Coordinating Committee (SNCC)

 # Sources